Joha-will/Active_Spring_Portfolio_Project_4/README.md

 - As a creator, I want the website to be easy to navigate.

-- As a creator, I want the allow users to create, view, update and delete bookings (CRUD) pool bookings.
+- As a creator, I want the allow users to create, read, update and delete bookings (CRUD) pool bookings.

 - As a creator,  I want admin to log in to access the website's backend when needed.

-- As a creator, I want to allow admins to create, view, update and delete bookings (CRUD) pool bookings.
+- As a creator, I want to allow admins to create, read, update and delete bookings (CRUD) pool bookings.

 - As a creator, I want provide admin with the ability to approve or reject bookings in order to effectively manage all bookings.